 Instrument Complexity Indicator

-Non-fund based facilities Very Simple
+Non-Fund-Based Facilities Very Simple

-Fund-based facilities Simple
+Fund-Based Term Loan Simple

 Unallocated Not Applicable

 The Complexity Indicator refers to the ease with which the returns associated with the rated instrument could be estimated.
 It does not indicate the risk related to the timely payments on the instrument, which is rather indicated by the instrument's credit rating.
-It also does not indicate the complexity associated with analyzing an entity's financial, business, industry risks or complexity related to the structural, transactional, or legal aspects.
-Details on the complexity levels of the instruments, is available on ICRA's website: www.icra.in
+It also does not indicate the complexity associated with analysing an entity's financial, business, industry risks or complexity related to the structural, transactional or legal aspects.
+Details on the complexity levels of the instruments are available on ICRA's website: Click Here www.icra .in Page | 5

-Annexure-1: Instrument details
+Annexure I: Instrument details

-ISIN No. Instrument Name Date of Issuance Coupon Rate Maturity Amount Rated (RS Crore) Current Rating and Outlook NA Non-fund based facilities NA NA NA 487.60 [ICRA]A-(Stable) NA Fund based Term Loan Nov 2017 - Mar 2038 14,000.00 [ICRA]A-(Stable) NA Unallocated NA NA NA 512.40 [ICRA]A-(Stable)
+ISIN Instrument Name Date of Issuance Coupon Rate Maturity Amount Rated (Rs. crore) Current Rating and Outlook NA Non-Fund-Based Facilities NA NA NA 237.60 [ICRA]A- (Stable) NA Fund-Based Term Loan Nov 2017 - - March 14,000.00 14,000.00 [ICRA]A- (Stable) NA Unallocated NA NA NA 762.40 [ICRA]A- (Stable)